These Badass Underground Cities Kinda Make Us Want to Live in a Cave

 And while you’re in this part of the world, you might as well travel 2.5 hours east to explore the troglodyte village of Guadix.
 About 2,000 underground houses are scattered across the landscape, dug into the compacted tuff.
 Locals are known for their welcoming ways and often invite passersby to venture inside as guests to their unlikely domiciles.
 If you’re more down with an upscale experience, book a room at Casas Cuevas Almagruz y Centro de Interpretación Hábitat Troglodita Almagruz: The five-star hacienda is burrowed into a sandstone outcropping on the edge of town.

-This ancient city on the arch of the boot -- once a slum considered "the shame of Italy" by people who have clearly not seen Roberto Benigni's Pinocchio -- is among the oldest still-inhabited places on Earth, dating back millennia.
+This ancient city on the arch of the boot—once a slum considered "the shame of Italy" by people who have clearly not seen Roberto Benigni's Pinocchio—is among the oldest still-inhabited places on Earth, dating back millennia.
 Today, the city is vibrant with art, culture, and wine, but its cliffside architecture remains virtually unchanged.
 Carved into gray limestone and rock, the city isn't so much underground as it is burrowed into the side of the earth.
-The caves, called sassi, are connected via sairways, tunnels, arches, and courtyards.
-It's a marvel of ancient architecture made modern, a city that seems a once subterranean and stratospheric.
+The caves, called sassi, are connected via stairways, tunnels, arches, and courtyards.
+It's a marvel of ancient architecture made modern, a city that seems at once subterranean and stratospheric.

 Beijing Underground, China

 As one of the largest and most densely populated cities on the planet, Beijing places quite the premium on space.
 Which is why approximately 1 million residents opt to live under the earth at bargain-basement prices.
 They are known locally as shuzu: literally, the rat tribe.
-During the Cold War, Mao ordered the excavation of some 20,000 bomb shelters to protect citizens from potential Soviet strikes.
-The tiny, windowless network of boxes -- ranging in square footage from 30 to 300 each -- were converted into hostel rooms in the 1980s.
-Today they rent out for about $60 a month, often to newcomers trying to work their way up -- both physically and financially.
+During the Cold War, Mao Zedong ordered the excavation of some 20,000 bomb shelters to protect citizens from potential Soviet strikes.
+The tiny, windowless network of boxes—ranging in square footage from 30 to 300 each—were converted into hostel rooms in the 1980s.
+Today they rent out for about $60 a month, often to newcomers trying to work their way up—both physically and financially.

 Similar projects are underway in cities such as Helsinki, Finland, where state officials recently unveiled an "Underground Master Plan."
-Along Manhattan’s Lower East Side the so-called "Lowline" was conceived as a first-of-its-kind subterranean park.
-Remote skylights were to relay sunshine beneath the street, allowing trees and plants to thrive.
-This February, mounting costs led to an indefinite hold on the ambitious project.
-But with global warming threatening sustainability above the surface, building out below is starting to look like an exceedingly worthwhile investment.
-And in Singapore, it's already begun.
+And along Manhattan’s Lower East Side, the now-defunct "Lowline" was conceived as a first-of-its-kind subterranean park, with skylights letting sunshine in so that trees and plants could thrive beneath the street—a project that might be worth revisiting in the future.
+With global warming threatening sustainability above the surface, building out below is starting to look like an exceedingly worthwhile investment.